cocos/cocos-docs/en/editor/extension/define.md

 Type {[name: string]: PanelInfo} Optional

 The panel information defined within the extension.
 You can use `Editor.Panel.open('hello-world.list');` to open the defined panel.
-For details, please refer to [Panel System](./panel.md).
+For details, please refer to [Extension Panel](./panel.md).

 ## contributions

 type {[name: string]: any} optional

-`contributions` provides the ability to interact with the editor's feature system, see the documentation [Enhancements to existing features](./contributions.md).
+`contributions` provides the ability to interact with the editor's feature system, see the documentation [Extend existing functionality](./contributions.md).

 ## scripts